richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 extensions are required to provide security.

-In contrast, TLS 1.3 {{TLS13}} is also in widespread use and fixes most known deficiencies with TLS 1.2, such as encrypting more of the traffic so that it is not readable by outsiders and removing most cryptographic primitives considered dangerous.
-Importantly, TLS 1.3 enjoys robust security proofs and provides excellent security as-is.
+TLS 1.3 {{TLS13}} is also in
+widespread use and fixes most known deficiencies with TLS 1.2, such as encrypting more of the traffic so that it is not readable by outsiders and removing most cryptographic primitives considered dangerous.
+Importantly, TLS 1.3 enjoys robust security proofs and provides excellent security without any additional configuration.

 This document specifies that, since TLS 1.3 use is widespread, new protocols must require and assume its existence.